MYanello/homelab/README.md

 - Opnsense configured to use bgp and advertising the received routes
 - Able to reach argocd from the external ip set by metallb

+With opnsense running a virtual ip and haproxy load balancer there, the metallb load balancer isn't exactly necessary.
+However, it is good practice and exposure to setting up BGP.

 ### 01.10.25
 - Argocd applicationset to deploy applications in the repo